Clarifying how things work

 In order to have Blackfire fully up-and-running, there are a couple of mandatory steps:

-- For unknown reasons, we have customers in the past that didn’t get Fastly configured properly.
+Fastly must be configured properly to let Blackfire profile on your servers.
 Only Magento/Platform.sh can fix this (please reach out to their support);

 If this guide doesn't help, don't hesitate to reach out to us via the chat window on this site or via firstname.lastname@example.org